aloxe/huwindty/src/pages/documentation/images.md

 }
 ```

-Since `eleventy-img` 7.0.0 All images are handled by eleventy which generates the responsive image tag according to the plugin `eleventyImageTransformPlugin` defined in eleventy.js.

-Both markdown and HTML images are handled and generate an `img` tag including `srcset` attribute for all responsive sizes.
+On markdown pages it will be done directly while parsing the markdown code thanks to the `mdLib.renderer.rules.image` rule and the `eleventyImageTransformPlugin` plugin unsing `eleventy-img`.

+Eleventy also processes pure HTML pages, so the `eleventyImageTransformPlugin` plugin is also active and images in an `img` tag will be made responsive with the `srcset` attribute.

-However, on HTML pages, it is possible to use the picture tag with the same image width.
-This is done using the specific shortcode defined in `eleventyConfig.addShortcode("Picture"` .
-This method allows to provide several options.
+If you want to have responsive images with the picture tag, it is possible to use the shortcode defined in `eleventyConfig.addShortcode("Picture"` .
+This method allows you to provide several options.
 Only the alt tag is compulsory, but you can also override the default width and formats of your image to fit with the specific design of your HTML page.

-### Avoiding responsiveness

-For any reason, if you want to avoid responsiveness, you will need to add the attribute `eleventy:ignore` inside the `img` tag.

-Since `eleventy-img` 7.0.0 All images are handled and this also includes used in layout files.
-If you want to use a single size image in the layout of your page, this is where the attribute `eleventy:ignore` is useful.
-Huwindty doesn't use such image.

 ## Responsive pictures in HTML pages